-Pathway 1 Pathway 2 Pathway 3 IB Diploma\APS\BI Students Job Shadows/Internships Skills and/or Products Students in this pathway will complete the activity component through one of these classes or programs.
+Pathway 1 IB Diploma\APS\BI Students Pathway 2 Job Shadows/Internships Pathway 3 Skills and/or Products Students in this pathway will complete the activity component through one of these classes or programs.
 They will complete a minimum of 20 hours on their project, and still create a graded portfolio, and they will present on presentation day.
 Note: Students MUST spend at minimum of 8 hours (out of a total 20) outside of the APS\BI\IB classes.
 All IB Diploma Candidates will have Scott Matthews as their Advisor.
 Students in this pathway will choose a profession they are interested in exploring further.
 They will spend a minimum of 20 hours (divided however they choose) at a minimum of two places.
 They will complete the graded portfolio and present on presentation day.
-Note: students in this pathway MUST provide evidence of participating in the chosen profession in some way for a minimum of 3 hours .
+Note: students in this pathway MUST provide evidence of participating in the chosen profession in some way for a minimum of 3 hours.
 Students cannot be paid for their work.
 Students spend a minimum of 30 hours either producing a product or acquiring a new skill.
-Students must spend between 3 to 5 hours out of the 30 either job shadowing someone connected to their skill or product, or sharing their new knowledge with students or community members.
-Reflection Paper: 1-2 pages, Reflection Paper: 1-2 pages Reflection Paper : 1-2 pages successes and challenges - also a discussing successes and discussing successes and focus on their takeaways: will challenges, what they learned, challenges, with particular focus they continue this how it has changed their opinion on what they took away from the activity/research in their future, of the profession and if they still process of learning this new skill, will they incorporate their new plan to pursue that career in the or creating this product.
-How will skill into their lives (why or why future (why or why not).
-Also, they utilize this knowledge going not).
-Also, what skills have they what skills have they taken from forward?
-What skills have they taken from the entire Senior the entire Senior Project process taken from the entire Senior Project process (project, paper, (project, paper, and portfolio) that Project process (project, paper, and portfolio) that they will be they will be able to utilize after and portfolio) that they will be able to utilize after high school. high school. able to utilize after high school?
+Note: Students must spend between 3 to 5 hours out of the 30 either job shadowing someone connected to their skill or product, or sharing their new knowledge with students or community members.
+Reflection Paper: 1-2 pages, successes and challenges - also a focus on their takeaways: will they continue this activity/research in their future, will they incorporate their new skill into their lives (why or why not).
+Also, what skills have they taken from the entire Senior Project process (project, paper, and portfolio) that they will be able to utilize after high school.
+Reflection Paper: 1-2 pages discussing successes and challenges, what they learned, how it has changed their opinion of the profession and if they still plan to pursue that career in the future (why or why not).
+Also, what skills have they taken from the entire Senior Project process (project, paper, and portfolio) that they will be able to utilize after high school.
+Reflection Paper: 1-2 pages discussing successes and challenges, with particular focus on what they took away from the process of learning this new skill, or creating this product.
+How will they utilize this knowledge going forward?
+What skills have they taken from the entire Senior Project process (project, paper, and portfolio) that they will be able to utilize after high school?
 This pathway is for students who are IB Diploma Candidates, APS students or Health Science Academy Students in a BI class.
 Students in these classes may also choose to do a project in another pathway if they wish.
 This pathway can include getting certifications (EMT, phlebotomy, CDL license, etc) working in an office, on job sites, etc. Students are responsible for meeting any and all standards set forth by the employer.
 Keep in mind safety and privacy restrictions when choosing a profession to job shadow.
 This pathway includes skills (learning an instrument, dance, etc.) products (skis, canoes, etc.) or events (fundraisers, concerts, etc.)